 How to Spend the Best 2 Days in Kanazawa | The Perfect Itinerary

-Kanazawa is one of Japan’s most significant historical cities, and was once the capital of the richest Domain – the Kaga Domain.
-This city is home rich culture, traditions and the finest craftsmanship, including the Gold Leaf.
+Kanazawa is one of Japan’s most significant historical cities, and was once the capital of the Kaga Domain, the wealthiest domain in the country.
+This city is home to rich culture, traditions, and the finest craftsmanship, including Gold Leaf or kinpaku.

 Disclaimer: This post has affiliate links that can help me earn a small commission, at no extra cost to you.
 If you click through and buy with these links, thank you in advance for the extra support.💖😊